steven-hill/Quotes/README.md

 Accessibility:
 - There is support for VoiceOver and Dynamic Type.

-### 🚧 Currently working on
-- Improving the testability of the app.
-- Adding to and improving the unit tests.
-- Using Instruments to optimise app performance.

 ### 📲 Getting started
 1. Clone the repo.
 2. Open `Quotes.xcodeproj`.